pbkompasz/search/README.md

 ## Tool Description

 This tool allows the general user to optimize their Google searches.
-Google provides search operators that allows to optimize searches, however these tools are complicated to use and hard to memorize.
+Google provides search operators that allow optimal searches, however these operators are complicated to use and hard to memorize.

-The purpose of this tool is to enable any user to perform better searches that lead to
+The purpose of this tool is to enable any user to perform searches that lead to better results and faster response times.

 ## Installation